Espen Hammer: Career

 Hammer’s subsequent book, Adorno’s Modernism: Art, Experience, and Catastrophe (Cambridge University Press, 2015) is a comprehensive study of Theodor W. Adorno’s aesthetics and its relation to metaphysics, politics, and culture.

 After the Death of God: Secularization as a Philosophical Challenge from Kant to Nietzsche, a study of secularization and philosophy of religion in the post-Kantian tradition, is published by the University of Chicago Press (2025).
-His Routledge Guidebook to Horkheimer and Adorno’s Dialectic of Enlightenment, co-authored with Fred Rush, is forthcoming from Routledge.
+His Routledge Guidebook to Horkheimer and Adorno’s Dialectic of Enlightenment, co-authored with Fred Rush, came out in 2025.

 Hammer is the editor of German Idealism: Contemporary Perspectives (Routledge, 2005), Theodor W. Adorno II: Critical Assessments of Leading Philosophers (Routledge, 2015), and Kafka’s The Trial: Philosophical Perspectives (Oxford University Press, 2018).
 With Peter Gordon and Axel Honneth, he edited The Routledge Companion to the Frankfurt School (2018).
 With Peter Gordon and Max Pensky he edited A Companion to Adorno (Wiley-Blackwell, 2020).
 He has also co-edited two German books: Stanley Cavell: Die Unheimlichkeit des Gewöhnlichen (Fischer Verlag, 2002) and Pragmatik und Hermeneutik: Studien zur Kulturpolitik Richard Rortys (Felix Meiner Verlag, 2011).

 Hammer has published four Norwegian monographs: Adorno (Gyldendal, 2002), Det indre mørke.
 Et essay om melankoli (Universitetsforlaget, 2004, translated into Swedish, Russian, and Serbian), Anstendighet og revolt: Noen betraktninger omkring Dag Solstads forfatterskap (Oktober, 2011), and USA.
 En supermakt i krise (Kagge, 2021).
 In USA.
 En supermakt i krise, he analyzes the causes of American political polarization.

 He is a frequent contributor to public debate and has several times written for New York Times’ The Stone.
 From 1990 to 1996 he co-edited the Norwegian journal of philosophy Agora.